 The drive from my hotel took close to an hour.
 You start off driving through the city of Luang Prabang outside of the quaint old town.
 It’s a bit of a shock to the senses as it’s very crowded and noisy.

 Once you leave the city, it’s a meandering road through small villages, farms, and terraced rice fields.
 There are some beautiful mountains in the distance.

 The ride is bumpy as the road is not in the best shape, and as I mentioned, sports some quite impressive potholes that take some maneuvering.
 It was nice to see the lush jungle countryside and the many farms along the way.

 Though it’s a little way from Luang Prabang, the Kuang Si Falls is sometimes referred to as the Luang Prabang waterfall.

 If you took a tuk-tuk or a taxi to get here, make sure to arrange a meeting place and time for your return.
 Drivers will usually provide you with 3 hours or so, and you can arrange for more if you pay a little more.

 Kuang Si Waterfall Entrance

 There are many shops and food carts just outside the entrance to the falls, similar to pretty much every tourist attraction in Southeast Asia.
-Prices will be a little higher than in Luang Prabang and of course, the selection is much less and quality often not as good.
+Prices will be a little higher than in Luang Prabang, and of course, the selection is much less, and the quality is often not as good.

 I’d encourage you to do some hiking while you’re there.
 It’s a bit cooler and slightly less humid here than in Luang Prabang, so visiting this Laos waterfall is quite pleasant.